mearlboro/Synch.Live/python/camera/README.md

 ### Mocking the streaming server

-Then to run a local server mocking the PiCamera by feeding in video footage from `media`
+Then to run a local server mocking the PiCamera by feeding in video footage from `media`, use a testing config set through an environmental variable, for example

     $ cd python
-    $ python camera/server/server.py local

-To use different video streams you can use an environmental variable

-    $ cd python
-    $ VIDEO_PATH='../media/video/2.avi' python camera/server/server.py local
+    $ CONFIG_PATH='./camera/config/default.yml' python camera/server/server.py local

 or

     $ cd python
-    $ export VIDEO_PATH='../media/video/1.avi'
+    $ export CONFIG_PATH='./camera/config/default.yml'
     $ python camera/server/server.py local

-### Running the Observer
+## Running the Observer

+To run the server on the Observer of the Synch.Live system, the config file can be set in the same way using the env varibale `CONFIG_PATH`

 > **Note**: this can only be run on a RaspberryPi with a PiCamera attached.